Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

-Fig.~\ref{fig: main result} shows the default mixture of RedPajama used in \citet{touvron2023llama} and the optimized mixture obtained from Alg.~\ref{alg:pipeline} with their performance on the validation data.
-The loss predictions are in Fig.~\ref{fig: predictions}.
-We find that: \begin{itemize}[leftmargin=20pt] \item \textit{\textbf{The pipeline optimizes performance effectively.}} The model trained on the optimized mixture can achieve a performance comparable to the one trained on the default mixture with only 73\% steps.
+the default mixture of RedPajama~\citep{touvron2023llama} in and the optimized mixture obtained from Alg.~\ref{alg:pipeline} with their performance on the validation data.
+The model trained on the optimized mixture can achieve a performance comparable to the one trained on the default mixture with only 73\% steps.
 It eventually attains a performance that requires 48\% more steps if trained using the default mixture.
-This indicates the effectiveness of our pipeline in mixture optimization. \item \textit{\textbf{Predictions provide references for the balance of model capabilities.}} Prediction results in Fig.~\ref{fig: predictions} demonstrate plausible reference on the relative scale of losses on both the overall validation data and different validation domains.
-While the overall loss helps optimize the overall performance, losses on different domains show model capabilities in various aspects.
-We suppose that this facilitates further mixture curating for the nuanced balance of model capabilities. \end{itemize}
+This indicates the effectiveness of our pipeline in mixture optimization\footnote{The loss predictions are in Fig.~\ref{fig: predictions}, which shows the predictions are plausibly accurate and are consistent with the rankings of actual runs.}.